zakaria94/documentation/content/developer/tutorials/master_odoo_web_framework/03_create_gallery_view.rst

 should be solved by either customizing an existing view, or with a client action.

 For this exercise, let's assume that we want to create a `gallery` view, which is a view that lets us represent a set of records with an image field.
-In our Awesome Tshirt scenario, we would like to be able to see a set of t-shirts images.

 The problem could certainly be solved with a kanban view, but this means that it is not possible to have our normal kanban view and the gallery view in the same action.